All Products

 ::1 localhost

 Add the IP address and accelerated domain name to the end of the file.
-For example:
+Example:

 3. Save the changes and exit.

-Press the Esc key to exit insert mode, then type :wq and press Enter to save the file and exit vim.
+Press Esc to exit the insert mode.
+Then, type :wq and press Enter to save the changes and exit vim.

 sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder